mathieualexhache/HID-Crescendo-Smartcard-Extractor/README.md

   Ensure the **OMNIKEY® 3021** or compatible smart card reader is connected via USB.

 - **Launch the Program**:
-  Open the program by double-clicking the icon.
+  Open the program by double-clicking the built icon.

 - **Scan Cards**:
   Insert a smart card into the reader.
 The program will automatically extract its serial number and display a prompt to continue scanning more cards or stop.